-On Thursday, June 10, KidsVoice teamed with the Department of Human Services’ Educational Liaisons to host our annual spring resource fair for transition age youth, 14-21.
-These resource fairs connect older youth with organizations that can help them as they prepare to age out of the foster care system.
+It was a great turnout on Thursday, June 16, when dozens of current and former foster youth joined KidsVoice's Expansion Team and the Department of Human Services’ Educational Liaisons at the annual Transition Age Youth Resource Fair.
+Designed especially for youth ages 16-24, these resource fairs connect attendees with organizations that can help them as they age out of the foster care system.

 - My Best Self empowers foster youth by helping them look and feel great through self-care, self-esteem, and social-based programming.
 Watch an introductory video here.